ACERA COVID-19 Coronavirus Update

 ACERA’s Office is Closed to the Public

-ACERA’s office will be closed to the public March 17 – April 7, but we will continue to work to serve members.
+ACERA’s office will be closed to the public March 17 through the end of the public health order to shelter in place, but we will continue to work to serve members.
 As a result, one-on-one Ready-to-Retire counseling appointments are only available via phone.
 Appointments will be prioritized by date of retirement since we have limited staff; members retiring after April 30 may need to be rescheduled.
 If you have an existing appointment, we will reach out to you to discuss your options.
 You can also call us at 510-628-3000 or send us an email.
 Our response may be delayed, but we will get your message and get back to you as soon as we can.

 We’re Processing Retirements on Schedule